How can I find out about being a dietitian and being a nutritionist?

 Suitable roles here would be dementia, meal-time support and ward volunteers.

 Other hospitals and care environments will have similar arrangements.
-This is just an example of how to seek the experience and what we are looking for.
+This is just an example of how to seek the type of experience that we look for.

 You should ask your employer for a brief reference confirming that you have undertaken this work.
 It would be helpful to know the types of activities you have completed and the time frame.

-Please note that if work experience is a condition on your course offer at London Met you should have sent evidence of attendance by 29/07/2016 to the admissions department for entry in September 2016.
+Please note that if work experience is a condition on your course offer at London Met you should have sent evidence of attendance by the end of July to the admissions department for entry in September of that year.

 Are there any key dates I should be aware of?

-Key dates for PG Diploma applicants are as follows
+Key dates for MSc applicants are as follows:

-- Applications open in September and close 21 January.
+- applications open in September and close January

-- Interview dates are scheduled for March (3 Fridays) – applicants will be notified in February.
+- interview dates are scheduled for March (2 Fridays) – applicants will be notified in February

-- 31 July - work experience conditions of offer are required to be met by this date.
+- 31 July - conditions of any offer are required to be met by this date

 What are the selection processes?

-What should I include within my application form/what additional documents should I include and why is this needed?
+What should I include within my application form/what additional documents should I include and why are they needed?

 What will happen at and after the interview?

-- Complete a written piece which assesses your values and written English
+- completing a written piece which assesses your values and written English

-- 20 minute interview with two members of academic staff.
-Sometimes placement providers are also involved.
-This will assess your communication skills, motivation and aptitude for the course.
+- a 20-minute interview with a member of academic staff and a practice educator (this will assess your communication skills, motivation and aptitude for the course)

-- Offered a conditional or unconditional place on the reserve list
+- a conditional or unconditional place on the reserve list

 I am an international student, can I apply for the course?